rackeshnavale87/Get-Frequestly-used-words/README.md

 5) Print the list.

 # Java Code with -
-Collection adn Map which solving this problem statement easy and fast.
+Collection adn Map which solving this problem statement with easy operations and efficiently.